 She may also crossdress, experience supernatural voices or visions, wear heavy armor, be a farm girl, join the military, or be persecuted and martyred.
 Extra points for suffering a Cruel and Unusual Death such as being burned at the stake.
 (Especially if even that involves voluntary martyrdom.)

 May also overlap with Sweet Polly Oliver, Lady of War, or Church Militant.

-Arguably a subtrope of Magnetic Hero.
+A subtrope of Magnetic Hero.

 Farnese in Berserk is kind of presented like this at first: girl on a holy mission who fights (sometimes).
 Thing is, she's actually revealed to have no combat skill whatsoever (women being at the head of the order for symbolic purposes), the voices she hears actually come from demons (Joan of Arc's enemies accused her of this), and she's a pyromaniac.
 She eventually becomes an actual witch.

 In the wider Digimon canon, Darcmon is an angelmon specifically based on Jeanne.
 Her appearance in the film Digimon Frontier: Revival of the Ancient Digimon, however, is a subversion: Darcmon is one of the disguises used by the villain, Murmukusmon.